TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 8/Leviticus 8.36.md

 ---

-And Aaron and his sons did all the things which Jehovah commanded by Moses.
+Aaron and his sons did all the things which Yahweh commanded by Moses.